Chart Color Schemes

 Health performance in Heathcote is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Health data shows significant health challenges in Heathcote, with a notably higher prevalence of common health conditions compared to averages, particularly among older age groups.
-Private health cover is high at approximately 57% (~3,505 people), compared to Greater Sydney's 60.0%.
+Health data shows significant health challenges in Heathcote with a notably higher prevalence of common health conditions compared to averages, particularly among older age groups.
+Approximately 57% (~3,498 people) have private health cover, slightly lower than Greater Sydney's 61.6%.

-The most prevalent medical conditions are arthritis (9.6%) and mental health issues (8.0%).
-Conversely, 65.0% of residents report being free from medical ailments, compared to 70.6% in Greater Sydney.
-Heathcote has a higher proportion of seniors aged 65 and over at 22.4% (1,388 people), compared to Greater Sydney's 18.8%.
-Health outcomes among seniors require more attention than the broader population.
+The most prevalent medical conditions are arthritis (9.6%) and mental health issues (8%).
+Conversely, 65.0% of residents report no medical ailments compared to 70.6% in Greater Sydney.
+Heathcote has a higher proportion of seniors aged 65 and over at 22.4% (1,385 people) than Greater Sydney's 18.8%.
+Health outcomes among seniors require more attention due to these challenges.

 Frequently Asked Questions - Health